Berlin Crisis of 1961: Military stand-off

 US Commandant General Watson was outraged by the East Berlin police's attempt to control the passage of American military forces.
 He communicated to the Department of State on 25 October 1961 that Soviet Commandant Colonel Solovyev and his men were not doing their part to avoid disturbing actions during a time of peace negotiations, and demanded that the Soviet authorities take immediate steps to remedy the situation.
 Solovyev replied by describing American attempts to send armed soldiers across the checkpoint and keeping American tanks at sector boundary as an "open provocation" and a direct violation of GDR regulations.
 He insisted that properly identified American military could cross the sector border without impediments, and were only stopped when their nationality was not immediately clear to guards.
 Solovyev contended that requesting identifying paperwork from those crossing the border was not unreasonable control; Watson disagreed.
 In regard to the American military presence on the border, Solovyev warned:I am authorized to state that it is necessary to avoid actions of this kind.
 Such actions can provoke corresponding actions from our side.
 We have tanks too.
 We hate the idea of carrying out such actions, and are sure that you will re-examine your course.Perhaps this contributed to Hemsing's decision to make the attempt again: on 27 October 1961, Hemsing again approached the zonal boundary in a diplomatic vehicle.
-But General Clay did not know how the Soviets would respond, and sent tanks with an infantry battalion to the nearby Tempelhof airfield.
-No conflict took place, and the military police and tanks were recalled without incident.
+General Clay sent ten jeeps with infantry troops to escort Hemsing through East Berlin and ten M48 tanks, some fitted with bulldozer blades, close to Checkpoint Charlie.

-Immediately afterwards, 33 Soviet tanks drove to the Brandenburg Gate.
-Curiously, Soviet premier Nikita Khrushchev claimed in his memoirs that as he understood it, the American tanks had seen the Soviet tanks coming and retreated.
-Col. Jim Atwood, then Commander of the US Military Mission in West Berlin, disagreed in later statements.
+Immediately afterwards, 33 T-54 Soviet tanks drove to the Brandenburg Gate.
 As one of the first to spot the tanks when they arrived, Lieutenant Vern Pike was ordered to verify whether they were indeed Soviet tanks.
 He and tank driver Sam McCart drove over to East Berlin, where Pike took advantage of a temporary absence of any soldiers near the tanks to climb into one of them.
 He came out with definitive evidence that the tanks were Soviet, including a Red Army newspaper.